steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/notation.md

 * Set comprehension uses the Python list comprehension `S' = {s for s in S where len(s)==2}`
 * for a set *S*, `len(S)` returns the number of elements.
+* The `-` operator returns a new set excluding all items listed in the righthand set of the operator